 Topwater frogs are simple to fish because they’re weedless, and they don’t require an advanced presentation.
 All you need to do is cast them directly into the weed beds or lily pads and work them using a stop and go method.
 They usually have a bit of weight behind them, so it’s not difficult to hit the water right where you want.

 A spook is one of your standard hard baits.
 Some have joints in them that make it a bit more complicated, but if yours doesn’t, you’ll just fish it with tight slack using a consistent walk the dog method.

 Buzz baits are a mix between spinnerbaits and jigs.
 They have a jig head with a skirt but the main difference is the clacker on the wire that makes all the noise.
 You should always have one of these in your tackle box to fish the water’s surface.

 Topwaters are often misunderstood because many anglers don’t know how to fish them.
 What they don’t realize is that there are many different topwater baits that they’ve never tried.
 Consider giving some of these options a try.

-- Proper Baits
+- Prop Baits

 - Stick Baits

 - Topwater Frogs

 Topwater Bass Fishing Tips

 After decades of experience and talking with many other anglers, I’ve determined these to be the most important tips you need to know about mastering topwater angling.